Majrmisk/llms-with-test-feedback-for-program-synthesis-public/README.md

 ---

 ## License
-This project is licensed under the [Apache License 2.0](./LICENSE).
+The thesis code is licensed under the [Apache License 2.0](./LICENSE).